Thomas-Richardson/RPG_NPC_generator_app/README.md

 - Play around!

 - If you export a character it will be exported to a file called "S&V_generated_NPCs.md" in the same folder as the app.

-If you want it somewhere else, you can add a filepath on line 100 of `app.py`
+- If you want it somewhere else, create a file called `.env` and put inside it `EXPORT_LOCATION='filepath'` but replace filepath with the actual file path to where you want it saved. then re-run the app.

 - To stop the app, close the browser window **but also go back to the terminal, click on the terminal and press control + C. it will say "Stoppping"**